Kirtley, Texas

 Kirtley is an unincorporated community in west central Fayette County, Texas, United States.
 It was once known as Primm.

 Location

 Kirtley is located on the highway TX-71 and the Missouri, Kansas, and Texas Railroad (MK&T).

 William Primm

 Dr. William Primm, for whom the town was originally named, was an early colonist from a family of wealthy aristocrats in Virginia.
 He owned a plantation on more than a league of land in western Fayette County, with 2,200 acres under cultivation.
 After emancipation, Primm's plantation employed 80 tenants to maintain its reputation as one of the best plantations in the area.
-600 to 900 bales of cotton were harvested annually.
+A total of 600 to 900 bales of cotton were harvested annually.

 Original town

 In the early 1900s, Kirtley was a functioning community.
 A post office operated from 1902 to 1927, and two schools (grades one through seven) segregated.
 In the 1934-35 school year, 35 white students and 38 African American students were enrolled in Kirtley schools.

 The main industry in Kirtley (then Primm) was farming, replaced in the latter half of the 20th century by sand and gravel mining.
 Farmers in the area raised cotton, corn, and sugarcane.
 Convicts from the La Grange jail were transported by train to work in Kirtley's fields in the early 1900s.